apiks/ZeroTsu/README.md

 * Show avatar for a target user.
 Works for people not in the server

-* Extensive member system that tracks past member usernames, nicknames, mod-issued warnings, kicks, bans, reddit verification, verification date, whether in the server, timestamps for punishments, server join date
+* Extensive member system that tracks past member usernames, nicknames, mod-issued warnings, kicks, bans, optional reddit verification and verification date, whether in the server, timestamps for punishments, server join date

 * Punishment system where you can issue warnings, kick or ban people for a set period of time with the bot and log that using the member system, or remove those punishments and unban.
-Also shows timestamps for all of those
+Also shows timestamps for all of those.
+Automatically unbans for temp bans.

 * Website verification system for reddit account linking and confirmation before being able to use the server

 * Automated channel creation with various parameters you can give it to make them hidden (opt-in), temporary (auto deletes after a set period of time) and other

-* Automated channel creation via non-mod started vote for a temp (auto deleted) channel with a minimum requirement of votes and hard cap of 3 at a time
+* Optional automated channel creation via non-mod started vote for a temp (auto deleted) channel with a minimum requirement of votes and hard cap of 3 at a time

 * Tracks server emoji stats as well as message stats for general and opt-in channels.
 User gain/loss per day